Uncovering Social Network Activity Using Joint User and Topic Interaction: Related work

 \subsection{Temporal point processes for social network activity}

 Recurrent temporal point processes have been used for capturing the patterns of information diffusion in social networks.
 In particular, starting from the original Hawkes processes \cite{hawkesSpectraSelfexcitingMutually1971}, the extension of multidimensional Hawkes processes \cite{thomaslinigerMultivariateHawkesProcesses2009} has been considered for capturing microscopic information diffusion pathways \cite{farajtabarCOEVOLVEJointPoint2017,valeraModelingAdoptionUsage2015,hosseiniRecurrentPoissonFactorization2017}.
 This formulation is convenient for accounting for both social and self-exciting collective phenomena, as well for considering the multitude of cascades propagating through an OSN.
-There has been a growing interest in efficient parameter estimation methods for temporal point processes \cite{yangMixtureMutuallyExciting2013,zhouLearningTriggeringKernels2013,lemonnierMultivariateHawkesProcesses2017,isikFlexibleTriggeringKernels2022}, as well as in hybrid variations that combine deep learning architectures \cite{caoDeepHawkesBridgingGap2017}.
-However, far less effort has been invested in providing comprehensive modeling frameworks to tackle analytically and numerically complex information diffusion patterns at a microscopic scale.
+There has been a growing interest in efficient parameter estimation methods for temporal point processes \cite{yangMixtureMutuallyExciting2013,zhouLearningTriggeringKernels2013,lemonnierMultivariateHawkesProcesses2017,isikFlexibleTriggeringKernels2022,Limnios2025}, as well as in hybrid variations combining deep learning architectures \cite{meiNeuralHawkesProcess2017,caoDeepHawkesBridgingGap2017, meiTransformerEmbeddingsIrregularly2021,liPublicOpinionField2025}.
+Gathered and compared in \cite{xueEasyTPPOpenBenchmarking2023a}, such works primarily focus on a macroscopic description of social network activity, \ie the description of the spread of a set of event types.
+Furthermore, these models rely on input data composed of independent event sequences, which limits their capacity to describe user interactions.
+Far less effort has been invested in providing modeling frameworks to tackle analytically and numerically complex information diffusion patterns at a microscopic scale, both at the cascade and the user level.